 Annual, with compact growth to 16 in. high and wide and very narrow leaves to 2 1/2 in. long.
 Orange, inch-wide flowers; each ray has a paler stripe.
 Blooms in 6 weeks from seed, continues late into fall.
 The Classic and Star series bloom in shades of orange-yellow and white.
 ‘Golden Eye’ is much like ‘Star White’: both have white rays and yellow centers.

-The common garden zinnia, sold in strains ranging from less than a foot high and wide to 4 ft. tall, half as wide.
+Annual, from Mexico.
+This is the common garden zinnia, sold in strains ranging from less than a foot high and wide to 4 ft. tall and half as wide.
 Oval to lance-shaped leaves to 5 in. long; summer flowers from less than 1 in. to as much as 5–7 in. across.
 Forms include full double, cactus flowered (with quilled rays), and crested (cushionlike center surrounded by rows of broad rays); the many colors available include white, pink, salmon, rose, red, yellow, orange, lavender, and purple.
+Some flowers are multicolored.

 Wild species (for which seed is available) grows to 2–4 ft. tall (possibly to 6 ft. under ideal ...